cmboling/final-fantasy-xvi-fossafied-notice/README.md

 - Ensure that the analysis is conducted at the foundation of this repository.
 - Verify that your API token has been established.
 - Should you encounter persistent difficulties, do not hesitate to consult the Founder!
+(Just open a GitHub Issue 😅)

 ### References